-Eva Moon is an internationally produced playwright, screenwriter, performer, and songwriter with a new novel coming out in March 2023.
+Eva Moon is an internationally produced playwright, screenwriter, performer, songwriter, and published author with a new novel coming out in March 2023.

 Eva Moon is an author, songwriter, playwright, screenwriter, performer, and former Huffington Post blogger.
 Her plays and musicals have been staged across the US and UK, and her solo musical, “The Mutant Diaries: Unzipping My Genes” is streaming on Amazon.
 Look for her novel, “Pinocchio’s Guide to the End of the World” in March, 2023.
 More at https://evamoon.net

 Eva Moon is an author, humorist, songwriter, playwright, screenwriter, performer, and former Huffington Post blogger.
 Her plays and musicals have been staged across the US and UK, and her solo musical show, “The Mutant Diaries: Unzipping My Genes” is streaming on Amazon.
 Her screenplay HOUSE ODDS was a Page Awards finalist and was optioned.
 She has released five music CDs; her music has appeared in feature film soundtracks.
 Her first novel “Pinocchio’s Guide to the End of the World” which follows the adventures of a grown-up, human Pinocchio in fascist Europe between the world wars, is scheduled for a March 2023 release.
 More at https://evamoon.net • Longer bio here>>

 Interview topic: What does Pinocchio know about being real?

 Not just one, but TWO major Pinocchio movies are coming out this year.
 Disney’s live-action remake of their 1940 animated classic arrives in theaters Sept 8 and in December, Netflix releases a darker stop-action Pinocchio directed by Guillermo del Toro.
 He’s having a moment.
 But why?